aire1/shadowsocks_autoinstaller/README.md

 ### Requirements

-Opened 443 TCP port, all UDP ports and installed SH.
+Opened 443 TCP port, all UDP ports and installed SH with cURL.

 ## How to install Shadowsocks?